rpoole444/ideabox/README.md

 - Understand what it looks like to have a separate data model (using a class) and DOM model
 - Incorporate & iterate over arrays in order to filter what is being displayed
 - Craft code with clean style, using small functions that show trends toward DRYness and SRP

+### Wins + Challenges:

+#### Wins

+- We created a very stable foundation within our CSS and HTML data model.
+- We completed our minimum viable product, with all functions operating smoothly.

+#### Challenges

+ - Working with the elements that were not availble upon page load
+ - Working to get our DOM to reflect our data model properly